techieegyclass/iot_dashboard/README.md

   "humidity": 60.2
 }

-This message is sent to the MQTT broker (Mosquitto).
+The message is sent to the MQTT topic "iot/sensors".

-2. MQTT Subscriber Processes Data
+2. Django MQTT Subscriber Processes Data

-The Django application subscribes to the topic "iot/sensors" and listens for incoming messages.
+The Django backend subscribes to the topic "iot/sensors".

-When a message is received, it is parsed and saved in the database.
+It listens for incoming sensor data and stores it in the database.

-3. Data is Stored in Django
+3. Data is Stored in the Django Database

-Each sensor reading is stored in a table with timestamps for later analysis.
+Each sensor reading is saved with a timestamp.

 4. API Provides Access to Data

-Users can retrieve sensor data through REST API endpoints or use it for visualization in a web dashboard.
+Users can fetch stored sensor data through REST API endpoints.